 e) I budget budget budget, and budget realistically!
 I’ve had stretches where I haven’t been working so it was crucial that I was smart with my money.
 I’ve always done a rough plan of how much I wanted to spend per month in these instances (when I moved to London in 2011 and didn’t work for 7 months that was about $1200 USD) and tried not to stray from that.

 I don’t drink or smoke so I save a lot of money because of that.
 I cut down on transportation costs because I’ve lived in cities like (Hong Kong, NYC, and London) where I don’t need a car.
 I walk places when I can, which means that I save on bus and cab fare- my two feet are free!
 Apart from my camera, laptop, and smartphone, I don’t own any fancy electronics.
-When I lived in Hong Kong and owned a TV, I only had basic cable.
+When I lived in Hong Kong and owned a TV, I only had basic cable (currently I don’t have cable, only Netflix).
 I am the queen of the pay as you go phone, and use Skype to call friends and family abroad: I can call a land line in Canada or the States for as little as $0.02 a minute.
 I spend a lot of money on clothes and am a bit of a clotheshorse, but tend to shop at affordable places like H&M. I don’t mind spending, say, $400 on a leather jacket, because it is a classic, good quality piece that will last me for a long time.
 The same goes for shoes.
 I spend more on footwear, but they are comfortable, timeless, and last long.
 I eat out quite a bit, but cut corners here and there by skipping appetizers and dessert and ordering tap water.

 Career path and work abroad opportunities